dask/governance/governance.md

 vote.
 If they plan to return to active participation soon, they will be given a grace period of one year.
 If they don’t return to active participation within that time period they will be removed by vote of the Council without further grace period.
-All former Council members can be considered for membership again at any time in the future, like any other Project Contributor.
-Retired Council members will be listed on the project website, acknowledging the period during which they were active in the Council.
 An inactive BDFL may also be ejected by a vote of current Council members under these same conditions.

 The Council reserves the right to eject current Members, other than the BDFL, if they are deemed to be actively harmful to the project’s well-being, and